siobhanlgorman/knits-and-pieces/README.md

 #### Typography

 - [Cinzel](https://fonts.google.com/specimen/Cinzel) was used for Titles and special text where the intention was to highlight the Knits and Pieces brand.
-This font is fancy, elegant and commanding
+This font is fancy, elegant and commanding.
+It looks clean and contemporary although classical in design.

-- [Roboto](https://fonts.google.com/specimen/Roboto) was used for the body font
+- [Roboto](https://fonts.google.com/specimen/Roboto) was used for the body font as it has a clean, simple and slightly curvy look which is pleasant to read.

 #### Images

-- The images used for the website were all taken and edited by this developer as the ecommerce products are all the developer's own.
+- The images used for the website were all taken and edited by this developer as the products used are all the developer's own.
 The approach was to create transparent backgrounds to highlight the products and their colours in isolation and against a plain white background.
 This was a learning experience and proved more time-consuming than anticipated.
-As a result some images could be improved given more time but are satisfactory for the purposes of this project.
+As a result some images could still be improved given more time but are satisfactory for the purposes of this project.
 [Paint 3D](https://www.microsoft.com/en-us/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab) was used to remove the backgrounds, crop and resize the images.
 [Removebg](https://www.remove.bg/upload) was also used where the size reduction did not compromise the quality.

 ## Features